SaferGo/CroissantVulkanRenderer/README.md

 ## Usage

 #### Warning
+- The renderer currently only works with a dedicated graphics card, but I will add compatibility with integrated GPUs in the future.
-You need to add one skybox, one directional light and at least one model to start the renderer.
+- To start the renderer, you need to add one skybox, one directional light, and at least one model.

 ```cpp
 /* Commands: